 Sree Kanthaswamy Ph.D. | Academic Federation | 303 Young Hall |

-Dr. Kanthaswamy is an associate adjunct professor in the Department of Environmental Toxicology and a professional researcher at the California National Primate Research Center (CNPRC).
+Dr. Kanthaswamy is a Research Associate in the Department of Environmental Toxicology.
 His NIH-funded projects include the genetic management of the CNPRC’s non-human primate colony.
 He also heads an NIJ-funded grant on the development of a species determination assay for law enforcement forensic labs in the U.S.

 Lynn Kimsey Ph.D. | Academic Federation | 1124 Academic Surge |